 - Arabians are one of the most popular horse breeds.

-- Arabs come in three registered colors: Bay, grey, chestnut, back, and roan.
+- Arabs come in five registered colors: bay, grey, chestnut, black, and roan.

 Caring for Arabians